game-fuse/gamefusedocs/docs/JS Playcanvas, PixiJS, BabylonJS/friends.md

 GameFuse provides methods to manage friends, including retrieving the list of friends, incoming friend requests, and outgoing friend requests.
 This documentation covers how to use these methods.

 !!! note
-    This feature is not officially supported yet.
-It is in beta and may be subject to change.
-This message will be removed when the feature is completed
+    This feature is not supported in the js client library yet.

 ## Table of Contents